Tocard/documentation/docs/help/pub-sub.md

 When a Publisher sends data to the stream, it gets delivered to all services that subscribe to them asynchronously.
 This increases the flexibility and robustness of the overall system.

 :::info
-We are not talking about an `async await` request.
+Don't confuse this with an `async await` request.
 That's the point, a service just publishes data but does not `await` for the next service to consume the data.
 In fact, it does not care.
 Services that subscribe to the data then receive and consume the data without notifying the publisher.
 :::

 The pub/sub Streamr Network allows services to communicate asynchronously, with latencies on the order of under 350 milliseconds.